rackerlabs/support-how-to/content/cloud-servers/set-or-change-a-user-password-in-linux.md

     passwd: password updated successfully

-In this example, because you already have a password, the command prompts you for your current password first to ensure you are making this change.
+In this example, because you already have a password, the command prompts you for your current password first to ensure you are the person making this change.
 No one can change your password while you’re logged in without your knowledge.

 ### Set or change another user's password

 If you need to change someone else's password, you must run the command as the `root` user.
-Because the root user is the system administrative user, it can change any user’s password at any time.
+Because the `root` user is the system administrative user, it can change any user’s password at any time.
 To change the password for User2, add the username after the command as shown in the following example:

     passwd User2

-Or
+or

     sudo passwd User2

-Adding the username after the passwd command tells the command that you are changing a different user’s password and not your own.
+Adding the username after the `passwd` command tells the command that you are changing a different user’s password and not your own.
 The following prompts display:

     Enter new UNIX password:
     Retype new UNIX password:
     passwd: password updated successfully

-After you’ve entered, and re-entered, the new password successfully, the password for that user is now changed.
+After you’ve entered, and reentered, the new password successfully, the password for that user is now changed.
 If you changed someone else’s password, you need to share the new password with the user.